databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 # databricks_mws_workspaces Resource

-**This resource has evolving API, which may change in future versions of provider.**
+-> **Note** This resource has evolving API, which may change in future versions of provider.

 This resource to configure new workspaces within AWS.